Skip to main content

 4. Set up a new project (repository) from the Dashboard by creating a new project and entering a desired name.
 The project will be empty by default.

-5. Using GitLab's web interface, create a development and testing branch, based off of the main branch (or the branch created in the Installing Git and Publishing Project procedure.)
-Follow these instructions to automatically commit to the main branch.
+5. Using GitLab's web interface, create a development and testing branch, based off of the main branch (or the branch created in the Installing Git and Publishing Project procedure).

 6. Navigate to the following directory to install Ignition on dedicated development and testing machines or VMs: